By Jerry A. Boggs

 At this site, peruse in Table 313 the 2007 homicide rates by sex and race per 100,000 population:

-If you checked out, for example, Court TV’s program descriptions, you’d think white women were virtually the only victims of murder in America.
-And some people, particularly feminists, might be swayed to wonder if women are being hunted down and killed nearly like the Jews were in Hitler’s Germany.
+If you checked out, for example, Court TV’s program descriptions, you’d think white women were virtually America’s only homicide victims.
+And some people, particularly ideological feminists such as Catharine MacKinnon, might be swayed to wonder if women are being hunted down and killed nearly like the Jews were in Hitler’s Germany.

 But other people, after learning of the over 300-percent higher murder rate for men, may wonder why aren’t a lot more male homicides, especially black male homicides, qualifying as a worthy program topic.
 Instead, almost every time I channel-surf into one of these programs, including network programs such as “Date Line” and “20/20,” I find an investigation into the murder of a white woman.
 [For the record, I am white.]

 Suppose the programs’ producers somehow labor under the impression that women are murdered at a greater rate than men — which would make the producers as out of touch as flat-worlders — and that women’s murders therefore deserve near-exclusive coverage.
 Why, then, don’t they air the investigation of a black woman’s murder more than once in a blue moon, especially considering that black women are murdered at a rate three times higher than white women?
 I believe the producers are guilty of both racism and sexism.